apache/jena-site/content/documentation/txn/txn.md

 ## Working with RDF Models

 The unit of transaction is the dataset.
 Model in datasets are just views of that dataset.
-Model should not be passed out of a transaction because they are still atatched to the dataset.
+Model should not be passed out of a transaction because they are still attached to the dataset.

 ## Autocommit and Transaction continuation